Tuesday, June 09, 2009

 Overcoming Despair, and Holiday Blues

 Despair often results from a faulty interpretation of an experience.
-For instance when something goes wrong - really wrong, you tell yourself that the situation is hopeless, that you screwed up, that the situation is beyond repair or that no one will forgive you.
+For instance when something goes wrong you tell yourself that the situation is hopeless or that the situation is beyond repair.
 The fastest way out of despair is to redefine the situation.
-Instead of allowing your negative thoughts to dictate your feelings, allow yourself to define the situation in a common sense way that does not include berating yourself.
-You might look at the situation and say to yourself "OK, this is bad, but it's not the end of the world."
+Instead of allowing your negative thoughts to dictate your feelings, train yourself to define the situation in a way that does not include exaggerated language.
+You might say to yourself "OK, this is bad, but it's not the end of the world."

-1. Smile.
-It sounds silly, but studies have shown that even a fake smile produces "feel good" chemicals (endorphins) in your brain.
+Smile: It sounds silly, but studies have shown that even a fake smile produces "feel good" chemicals (endorphins) in your brain.
 Go find a mirror and force yourself to smile for at least five minutes.
-If your not laughing by then, go outside and smile at strangers.
-Sound Strange?
-(You're probably smiling at the thought of it, right now!)
-It may be strange, but it works, I guarantee it!
+If you’re not laughing by then, go outside and smile at strangers.
+It may sound strange, but it works.
+Do it.